Three years have passed since NASA’s DART probe hit the asteroid Dimorphos. An impact that shortened its…

 Homer’s Wine Dark Sea

-It was not until about 4500 years ago that humans first gave a name to the color blue.
+Humans first gave a name to the color blue about 4500 years ago.
 The first ones to do so were the Egyptians who knew how to produce blue dye.

-The standard interpretation of this is that blue was seen as a special shade of green.
-Without a separate word for blue, people didn’t see it as all that different from green.
-However, if this is true, then the sky and the sea should be described as green in ancient texts, and that is not the case.
-The sea is described as wine dark by the ancient Greek poet Homer.
+The standard interpretation for this is that blue was seen as a special shade of green.
+But if this was the case, then the sky and the sea should have been described as green in ancient texts.
+However, the Greek poet Homer describes the sea as wine dark.
 He also describes oxen in the fields as red and the sky as bronze in color.

 Roman illustration of Odysseus on a wine dark sea